mantidproject/mantid/docs/source/algorithms/HyspecScharpfCorrection-v1.rst

 ..
 Note::

-    This algorithm assume that all scattering is in the horizontal plane (good enough approximation for Hyspec instrument, in polarized mode).
+    This algorithm assumes that all scattering is in the horizontal plane (good enough approximation for Hyspec instrument, in polarized mode).

 For more information, see